Chingford and Woodford Green

-Chingford and Woodford Green is a constituency in North East London represented in the House of Commons of the UK Parliament by Sir Iain Duncan Smith of the Conservative Party since its creation in 1997.
-(Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
+Chingford and Woodford Green is a constituency in North East London represented in the House of Commons of the UK Parliament by Iain Duncan Smith of the Conservative Party since its creation in 1997.
+(Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first-past-the-post system of election at least every five years.)

 Constituency profile

-The seat covers the outer London commuter suburbs of Chingford, Highams Park and Woodford, with high levels of owner-occupier housing, along with part of Epping Forest.
-Once safely Conservative, the seat is now marginal, with Labour in close contention, due to young families and ethnic minority voters moving into the constituency.